 Bookings should be accompanied by full payment.
 Payments can be remitted by bank transfer, cheque, credit card or by PayPal.
 Please advise finance departments that remittance advices should include the invoice number, school name and conference venue in order to reduce delay in crediting your account.

 Full Booking fees need to be paid within 30 days of the invoice date, or 3 weeks prior to the event, whichever is the earliest.
 In all cases payment must reach us 3 weeks prior to the event.

 If there are spaces available for a very late booking (21 days prior to conference) invoices need to be settled by return.

 We appreciate that it can take time in schools to put paperwork in place and, if relevant, to collect money from students’ families.
 You may reserve places by telephone, but once an invoice is issued changes to your invoice may attract an administration fee.

 We reserve the right to refuse entry if we have no record of payment.
 An additional fee of £35/$70 will be charged for post-conference settlement of invoices.

 Adding students to your booking.
 If you are increasing your reservation numbers then this can be done FOC right up to conference day, as long as places are available.
 You will need to call or email the office to establish whether this is the case.
 Your new invoice needs to be met before attending conference.
 We are occasionally able to take very last minute payments at the door, subject to availability.

 Removing students from your booking.
-Academy Conferences appreciates that it is sometimes necessary for schools to reduce the number of students attending or even cancel a booking, due to unforeseen circumstances.
+EthIQa appreciates that it is sometimes necessary for schools to reduce the number of students attending or even cancel a booking, due to unforeseen circumstances.
 Charges are therefore kept as low as possible.
 Please note that reductions to your numbers and cancellations will only be accepted in writing.
-The following charges will be applied to cover administration costs and the charges met by Academy Conferences.
+The following charges will be applied to cover administration costs and the charges met by EthIQa.